 The A6M5c had more powerful armament of two 13 mm guns added outside of each 20 mm cannon in the wings and permanent equipment of fixed racks for 30-60-kg bomb under the wings.
 The port nose 7.7 mm machine gun was removed.

 The panel arrangements of upper and lower sides of the wings outside the landing gears were extensively revised, while the under fuselage installation of the drop tank was changed to four-point support carrying a wooden tank with stabilizing fins.
 The protection was further improved with additional 55 mm thick bullet-proof glass and 8 mm thick armor plate behind the pilot seat.

 The A6M5 set right earlier weakness in the Zero – insufficient armament, light structure and lack of protection for pilots and fuel tanks – but in the end proved no match, qualitatively or quantitatively, for the Allied fighters.

 The final model A6M7 was a fighter-bomber version, used mainly for Kamikaze-attacks.

 A final attempt to achieve parity with the Allied fighters was made with the A6M8 powered by a 1,560 hp engine.
-The prototype appeared in April 1945, but WW2 ended before the proposed production programme with 6,300 aircraft could had been started.
+The prototype appeared in April 1945, but WW2 ended before the proposed production program with 6,300 aircraft could have been started.